Rajeshawal/modbus-client/README.md

 ---

-## Installation
 Installation
-Prerequisites: Install Python 3.7 or higher.
-Ensure tkinter is available (it comes standard with most Python installations).
-Clone the Repository:
-bash
+Prerequisites
+Python 3.7 or higher
+Make sure Python is installed on your system.
+Download from python.org.

+tkinter (Python's standard GUI library)

+Included with most Python distributions (Windows/macOS).

+On Linux, you may need to install it separately:

+sh
 Copy
 Edit
+sudo apt-get install python3-tk
+Internet access (for installing Python libraries via pip).

+Clone the Repository
+sh
+Copy
+Edit
 git clone https://github.com/YourUser/modbus-packet-crafter.git
 cd modbus-packet-crafter
-Dependencies: Install required Python modules.
-For example, this project uses pymodbus for communication and packet handling.
-Run: bash
+Dependencies
+This project uses the following Python modules and libraries:

+tkinter and related widgets (scrolledtext, filedialog, ttk, messagebox)

+socket (standard library for network connections)

+datetime (standard library)

+struct (standard library)

+scapy (for advanced/optional packet crafting)

+pymodbus (optional; for Modbus protocol handling and simulation)

+typing-extensions (for compatibility and typing improvements)

+Note:
+socket, datetime, and struct are part of Python's standard library and do not require installation.

+Quick Install (Recommended)
+If a requirements.txt file is provided, simply run:

+sh
 Copy
 Edit
-python3 -m pip install -r requirements.txt
+pip install -r requirements.txt
-If a requirements.txt is not provided, manually install: bash
+Manual Install
+If you want to install dependencies one by one, run:

+sh
 Copy
 Edit
-python3 -m pip install pymodbus
-Port Permissions: By default Modbus TCP uses port 502 (requires administrator/root on Unix).
-You can either run the client as an elevated user, or use a higher port (e.g. 1502) on both client and server for testing.

-### **Requirements**

-- Python **3.7+**
-- `tkinter` (usually included, but may need `sudo apt-get install python3-tk` on Linux)
-- `scapy`
-- `pymodbus` (optional, for server simulation)
-- `typing-extensions`

-**Quick Install:**

-#cmd/terminal

-- `pip install -r requirements.txt`

-**Manual Install:**

-#cmd/terminal

-- `pip install tk scapy pymodbus typing-extensions`
+pip install tk scapy pymodbus typing-extensions
+On Linux, if you receive errors about tkinter, first install it using your OS package manager:

+sh
+Copy
+Edit
+sudo apt-get install python3-tk
+Port Permissions
+By default, Modbus TCP uses port 502.

+On Unix/Linux systems, using ports below 1024 may require administrator or root privileges.

+For convenience, you can run the Modbus server/client on a higher, non-privileged port (e.g., 1502), which does not require admin rights.

 **Usage**
 1. Start a test Modbus server (e.g., with pymodbus, ModbusPal, or other simulator).